francksharif/Nextjs-Music-app/README.md

 ## Features
 - User Authentication
 - Playlists and Songs Management
-- Real time sate management using React Context API
+- State management using React Context API
 - APIs that allows communication with mock database (Login, Signup, Playlists)
 - Progress bar to see songs duration